Text Headings

 ###### Small Paragraph Heading

-We can style any heading like a paragraph heading with the attribute {.h-p}
+To abide by this rule, we can skip headings only visually.
+Any heading does look like a paragraph heading with the attribute {.h-p}

-Highlighted Headings
+Highlighted headings

 , {.h-info}

-, or {.h-tip}
+, or {.h-success}

 .